KrisCowie/Biometric-Prediction/README.md

 Etc. You could work the problem as a classification problem, and likely have better 'accuracy', but I thought working it as a regression problem would allow more precise estimation of the biometrics

-So back to the drawing board!
-Think it might be pertinent to use a chained regressor which will take into account the correlations between predictor variables.